itsbenter/PortraitFrameVariations/README.md

 ![StarryNight](Documentation/PortraitFrames/StarryNight.png)
 <br>
-This frame is meant to show on Sebastion and Maru events that include night time sky.
-However, it's not possible to specifically patch when player is in temporary on an event.
+This frame is meant to show on Sebastian and Maru events that shows night time sky.
+However, it's not possible to specifically patch when player is in temporary map during an event.

 ## Compatibility
 - [Farmer Portraits](https://www.nexusmods.com/stardewvalley/mods/11398).
-If you set 'UseCustomPortrait' on that mod to true, then you can configure this mod to have farmer portrait and character portrait frame in sync.
+If you set 'UseCustomPortrait' to true in that mod, then you can configure [Portrait Frame Variations](https://www.nexusmods.com/stardewvalley/mods/6899) to set farmer portrait frame and character portrait frame to be in-sync.
 - [Stardew Valley Expanded](https://www.nexusmods.com/stardewvalley/mods/3753).
 There is config to not overwrite "Galdoran Theme" which is set to true by default.

 ## FAQ